dekoza/mtgpl/MID.rst

 :mtgtip:`Olag, Ludevic's Hubris<https://c1.scryfall.com/file/scryfall-cards/border_crop/back/7/8/788288f6-7944-48f4-91b0-f452e209c9ce.jpg?1631607468|https://scryfall.com/card/mid/233/ludevic-necrogenius-olag-ludevics-hubris?utm_source=api>`
-   As this creature transforms in Olag, Ludevic's Hubris, it becomes a copy of a creature card exiled with it, except its name is Olag, Ludevic's Hubris, it's 4/4, and it's a legendary blue and black Zombie in addition to its other colors and types.
+   As this creature transforms into Olag, Ludevic's Hubris, it becomes a copy of a creature card exiled with it, except its name is Olag, Ludevic's Hubris, it's 4/4, and it's a legendary blue and black Zombie in addition to its other colors and types.
 Put a number of +1/+1 counters on Olag equal to the number of creature cards exiled with it.

 :mtgtip:`Old Stickfingers<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/2/b203be6f-c565-4d8f-b200-b537569a0292.jpg?1631501130|https://scryfall.com/card/mid/234/old-stickfingers?utm_source=api>`
    When you cast this spell, reveal cards from the top of your library until you reveal X creature cards.
-Put all creature cards revealed this way into your graveyard and the rest on the bottom of your library in a random order.
+Put all creature cards revealed this way into your graveyard, then put the rest on the bottom of your library in a random order.

    Old Stickfingers's power and toughness are each equal to the number of creature cards in your graveyard.